CGLIFE7/KronosDocs/docs/docs/insta_floor.md

 <br>

 Make a floor under the selected object.
-Can be a plane or a circle(Hold Shift).
+Can be adjusted with left mouse.